Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

-In our simulations, we chose $\eta = 100$ and for simplicity added a single idle location during ancilla qubits measurement and re-initialization.
+In our simulations, we chose $\eta = 100$ and for simplicity added a single idle location on the data qubits during the measurement and re-initialization of ancilla qubits.
 Note that in the limit $\eta \rightarrow 1$, the above noise model reduces to the depolarizing noise model used in Refs.\cite{ChamberlandHeavyHex,ChamberlandColorCode} with the exception that two idle locations were included during measurement and re-initialization of the ancillas.
 Furthermore, the above noise model assumes that the duration of a CNOT gate is identical to the duration of an ancilla measurement and re-initialization.

 For a biased circuit-level noise model (such as the one described above) and an $X \otimes X$ Pauli measurement implemented via lattice surgery, there are fifteen different types of failure mechanisms that can arise during the protocol.
-We label such failure mechanisms using the binary string $(b_{ZL},b_{\text{tl}},b_{ZR},b_{X})$.
-The bit $b_{ZL}=1$ corresponds to a logical $Z$ error on the left patch, whereas $b_{ZR}=1$ corresponds to a logical $Z$ error on the right patch.
-The bit $b_{\text{tl}}=1$ indicates a logical timelike failure.
+We label such failure mechanisms using the binary string $(b_{\text{ZL}},b_{\text{TL}},b_{\text{ZR}},b_{X})$.
+The bit $b_{\text{ZL}}=1$ corresponds to a logical $Z$ error on the left logical patch, whereas $b_{\text{ZR}}=1$ corresponds to a logical $Z$ error on the right logical patch.
+The bit $b_{\text{TL}}=1$ indicates a logical timelike failure.
 Finally, the bit $b_{X}$ indicates if a logical $X$ error occurred during the lattice surgery protocol.
-Examples of such failure mechanisms are shown in \cref{fig:FailureMechanisms}.
+Examples of such failure mechanisms using two-dimensional slices of the matching graph are shown in \cref{fig:FailureMechanisms}.
 For instance, in \cref{fig:MarginalFail}, a series of consecutive measurement errors occur on the same parity vertex, starting in round $r+1$.
 Since a single measurement error occurs in round $r+1$, the wrong parity of $X \otimes X$ is measured.
 Due to the series of measurement errors, a single parity vertex near the top boundary is highlighted in $G_r$.
 The shortest path correction (highlighted in yellow) matches the highlighted parity vertex to the future ancilla vertex.
 Hence no parity corrections are applied and a logical $(0,1,0,0)$ error occurs.